Vardhan-225/Amoskys/docs/PHASE_2_PLAN.md

 The foundation from Phase 1 enables rapid Phase 2 development.
 By building on our secure, reliable, observable platform, we can focus purely on detection intelligence rather than infrastructure concerns.

-Phase 3 will add enterprise features (compliance reporting, integration APIs, management dashboards), but Phase 2 delivers the core detection value that makes InfraSpectre revolutionary.
+Phase 3 will add enterprise features (compliance reporting, integration APIs, management dashboards), but Phase 2 delivers the core detection value that makes Amoskys revolutionary.